Skip to main content

 • Your child attends a school that offers the National School Lunch or School Breakfast Program, and your household income meets the requirements for free or reduced-price school meals.

-Many children will get SUN Bucks automatically if their household receives other income-based benefits like SNAP or TANF, but some will need to apply.
+Many children will get Summer EBT automatically if their household receives other income-based benefits like SNAP or TANF, but some will need to apply.
 To apply, start by clicking on the map above to be directed to information specific to where you live.

 If you need to apply, you will be asked to provide information such as your child’s name and date of birth, school, home address, and household income.